 Otto loves traveling.
 Before the wars, he boasted of having visited every civilized nation in the Flanaess (and some considerably less civilized, for good measure).
 He claims that his adventures are due to his love of seeing new and exciting things.
-Those who know him other member of the Circle save Mordenkainen, and dark secrets learned there have caused him at times to wonder at the true drive of the Circle's founder.
+Those who know him well explain that, more than the sights, Otto travels to exotic lands for the tastes that might be discovered there.
+In fact, the mage has a specially enchanted cornucopia that will reproduce any one meal once per year, with the exception that it must be a meal that Otto has ingested in the last 360 days.
+Otto cherishes this item, and often will brave hazards both magical and mundane to experience some new culinary delight.
+Such travels have brought him further west than any other member of the Circle save Mordenkainen, and dark secrets learned there have caused him at times to wonder at the true drive of the Circle's founder.